- Record list header: Heading component that contains the title, actions a user can take on the list, and a button to create new records.

 Editing columns

-Users can add, delete, and reorder the columns that appear in the list by selecting the “Edit columns” button in the header.
-A modal opens, containing a list selector component.
-The list selector supports dot-walking.
-For details, see the usage guidelines for list selector.
+Users can add, delete, and reorder the columns that appear in the list by using the options in the record list header.

 Edit columns modal